 The fact is that, almost twenty years ago, to confess (note the verb) seropositive was the last sentence could you tell a person.

-I remember a torrid affair I had with a girl with whom I had a great understanding until one night she told me she loved me and wanted to come live with me.
+I remember a torrid affair I had with a girl, with whom I had a good deal of understanding, until one night she told me that she loved me and that she wanted to come and live with me.

 So I sat solemnly on the edge of the bed and told my serology.

 She froze for a few minutes, and when he got up, he said, need to get out a bit, in two hours I'll be back ...

 And never again !!!!
 This ...
 Because he loved me ...

 Today, at least that's what seems to me, though I am married and do not skip, meeesmo, about.
 But I do not know how would be the reaction of a woman, five minutes before going to bed with me, had a revelation as bombastic as it is!